FinlyWealth/mds-finly-search/README.md

 The goal of this project is to design and implement a fast, scalable multimodal search engine for [FinlyWealth](https://finlywealth.com/), an affiliate marketing platform expanding into e-commerce.
 The system enables users to search for products using text, images, or a combination of both by capturing the semantic meaning of queries—not just keywords.

 To achieve this, we use a hybrid retrieval strategy that combines CLIP and MiniLM embeddings with FAISS for efficient large-scale similarity search.
 Retrieved results are further refined using an LLM-based reranking module, which reorders candidates to prioritize the most relevant items.
 The full stack includes a Streamlit frontend, a Flask API backend, and a vector store to support embedding-based retrieval at scale.
+For more information, please refer to our [paper](https://finlywealth.github.io/mds-finly-search/report/final/capstone_final_report.html).

 ![Search Pipeline for a Text Query](img/text_pipeline.png)